-Residents are still clearing snow on Friday after a major snowstorm swept through southern Ontario on Thursday.
+People are still clearing snow on Friday after a big snowstorm swept through southern Ontario on Thursday.

-According to Environment Canada, this was due to a powerful low-pressure system that moved south of Lake Erie and Lake Ontario.
+According to Environment Canada, it was triggered by a strong low-pressure system moving south of Lake Erie and Lake Ontario.

-The storm caused significant disruptions on the roads, particularly in the Greater Toronto Area, with several routes closed, including key highways and expressways like the DVP.
+The storm caused major disruptions on the roads, particularly in the GTHA, with several routes closed including key highways and expressways like the DVP.

-Initial reports from the federal weather agency indicate that Pickering experienced the most snowfall compared to other municipalities in Durham.
+Initial reports from the federal weather agency indicate that Pickering experienced the most snowfall among all municipalities in Durham.

-Here’s a summary of snowfall amounts measured in centimeters reported to Environment Canada by 5 p. m.
-Thursday unless noted otherwise:
+Here’s a summary of snowfall amounts in centimetres reported to Environment Canada by 5 p. m.
+Thursday unless otherwise noted:

 Pickering 40 (4 P. M.) *